What to Do when Police Use Excessive Force in Texas?

 But how can citizens protect themselves when they become victims of excessive force and other forms of police misconduct?
 If law enforcement used excessive force during your arrest or search and seizures, it is crucial to contact a Temple criminal defense lawyer to protect your rights and hold police officers accountable for their actions.

-What is Considered Excessive Force?
+What Is Considered Excessive Force?

 Excessive force is a common form of police brutality that refers to situations in which police officers use more force than is necessary when pursuing, searching, or arresting a suspect.
 Using excessive force is a violation of a person’s constitutional rights.